yojoecapital/notes/CS-585 Natural Language Processing/13-Language-Models.md

   - $P(W) = P(w_1,w_2,...,w_n)$
 - related task: probability of an upcoming words
   - $P(w_3|w_1,w_2)$
-- a model that can compute either of the above is a ==language model==
+- a model that can compute either of the above is a **language model**

 ---